jallen2034/passwordKeeperSpringBoot/README.md

 ## TODO

-- Fully encrypt all of a users stored passwords in the vault.
 - Write unit tests for my API using Junit.
 - Setup a CI pipeline for testing.
 - Clean up clutter/unnecessary files in repo.